oshokin/alarm-button/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⚠️ Disclaimer
+## ⚠️ Legal Disclaimer

-This software is designed for emergency situations involving hungry tigers entering office buildings via elevators.\
+This software is designed for emergency situations involving hungry tigers entering office buildings via elevators and related feline workplace incidents.

+### **Testing Methodology**

-While we've tested extensively with simulated tiger scenarios, actual tiger encounters may vary.\
+While we've tested extensively with simulated tiger scenarios using:

-Please ensure your building has proper wildlife control measures in addition to this software solution.\
-\
+- Cardboard tiger cutouts (surprisingly effective)
+- Employees wearing tiger costumes (less effective, caused different type of panic)
+- Actual zoo tigers (discontinued after legal complications)
+- CGI tigers (tigers were unimpressed by special effects)

+**Actual tiger encounters may vary significantly.**

+### **Known Limitations**

+- System may not detect tigers wearing business casual attire
+- False positives possible with very large orange cats
+- Effectiveness reduced if tiger has completed IT training
+- Does not account for tigers who have learned to use keycards
+- Vegetarian tigers may not trigger hunger-based detection algorithms

+### **Support Policy**

+- **Tiger-related incidents**: Covered under standard warranty
+- **Lion, leopard, or other big cats**: Please file bug report with species specification
+- **Domestic cats acting like tigers**: Not covered (this is normal cat behavior)
+- **Tigers successfully using office equipment**: Please contact our research department immediately

+### **Emergency Protocols**

 For non-tiger emergencies, consult your local emergency services.
+For tiger emergencies involving:

+- **Accounting software**: Contact your tax attorney
+- **HR violations**: Tigers are not subject to corporate policy
+- **Coffee machine malfunctions**: Priority Level 1 incident regardless of tiger presence

+Please ensure your building has proper wildlife control measures in addition to this software solution.

 ---

+## 🐅 **Final Notice**

 **Remember**: In case of an actual hungry tiger emergency, prioritize personal safety over data backup procedures.
 The software will handle the technical aspects automatically.

+*If a tiger is reading this documentation, please note that we have many delicious snacks in the break room and the computers taste terrible.*